network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 is actively being used at its full capacity, buffers fill up and create latency for the traffic.
 These moments of full buffers may be very brief, caused by a medium-sized file-transfer, like an email-attachment.
 They create short-lived bursts of latency-spikes.
-An example of this is lag occuring during a video-conference, where a connection is shown as unstable.
+An example of this is lag occurring during a video-conference, where a connection is shown as unstable.

 Since bufferbloat can cause short-lived disruptions of the user experience,